OptimFinance/odao-proposals/0006-POLAndSplash/0006-POLAndSplash.md

 The control over gauge votes is given to Optim Labs for the first 3 months before moving the stewardship over to the ODAO Council.

-It is intended to be issued into the OPTIM/ADA 80/20 pool but there may be opportunities including but not limited to the launch of OADA that will justify the change of the voting pattern.
+It is intended to be issued into the OPTIM/ADA 80/20 pool (and later, OPTIM/OADA) but there may be opportunities including but not limited to the launch of OADA that will justify the change of the voting pattern.

 ### Treasury Management